Extremality in semidistributive lattices: The main results

 \begin{definition} Let $(G,\rightarrow)$ be a directed multigraph.
 We deduce from it another directed multigraph $G_{A}$ by replacing the arrows $\rightarrow$ with up to three kinds of arrows $\onto, \into, \twoheadrighthookarrow$, where some arrows $\rightarrow$ can remain.
 An arrow $x\rightarrow y$ is replaced by $x \into y$ if for every $z\in G$ such that $z\rightarrow x$, we have an arrow $z\rightarrow y$.
 An arrow $x\rightarrow y$ is replaced by $x \onto y$ if for every $z\in G$ such that $y\rightarrow z$, we have an arrow $x\rightarrow z$.
 If an arrow $x\rightarrow y$ can be replaced by both the arrows $\into$ and $\onto$, then we replace it by $x\twoheadrighthookarrow y$.
 We understand this latter arrow to be both an $\into \,$-arrow and an $\onto\,$-arrow. \end{definition}

 \begin{definition}[{\cite{reading2021fundamental}}] Let $(G,\rightarrow)$ be a directed multigraph.
-We say that $G$ forms a \defn{two-acyclic factorization system} if $G_A$ satisfies the following conditions: \begin{enumerate} \item[(i)] (order condition) We do not have $x\onto y \onto x$ or $x\into y\into x$ with $x\neq y$. \item[(ii)] (brick condition) We do not have $x\onto y\into x$ with $x\neq y$. \item[(iii)] (multiplication) For each $x\rightarrow z$ there exists $y$ such that $x\onto y \into z$. \end{enumerate} \end{definition}
+We say that $G$ forms a \emph{two-acyclic factorization system} if $G_A$ satisfies the following conditions: \begin{enumerate} \item[(i)] (order condition) We do not have $x\onto y \onto x$ or $x\into y\into x$ with $x\neq y$. \item[(ii)] (brick condition) We do not have $x\onto y\into x$ with $x\neq y$. \item[(iii)] (multiplication) For each $x\rightarrow z$ there exists $y$ such that $x\onto y \into z$. \end{enumerate} \end{definition}

 If $G$ is a multigraph, we say that it admits a \emph{two-acyclic factorization system} if there exists an orientation of its edges such that the resulting directed multigraph $(G,\rightarrow)$ forms a two-acyclic factorization system.
+The following is a reformulation of results of \cite{reading2021fundamental}: